SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 ![4-92](https://user-images.githubusercontent.com/92877810/138520470-b46b41d6-9868-4226-9578-07f51f288dcc.png)

-👉Story creators can also easily swap to view mode on the top right.
+🚩Story creators can also easily swap to view mode on the top right.
 This enables the user to see what viewer behavior is like on the story page with input controls and Explorer view.

 132. Click **View Mode**